 The Gardens are on 4 levels, with a waterfall in between.
 All the Alpines, Wildflowers, Dwarf Conifers, Rhododendrons, Primroses and other gems are completely hardy, without winter covering.
 Bloom times vary like a seasonal calendar.
 Multiple visits reveal new surprises every time.
 Early May brings wildflowers and early rhododendrons.
 In mid-May rock garden plants are a carpet of color.
 A special treat at the end of May and early June, 2021 will be super-hardy Rhododendrons, many bred at GRC, blossoming for the first time in exotic colors and forms.
 Spring ends in mid-June with an explosion of Showy Ladyslippers adrift in a sea of blue Forget-Me-Nots in the swamp garden.
 Summer brings quiet beauty and Rhododendrons forming flower buds for next spring.
 Fall has textural interest with foliage forms and colors that provide year-round attraction and inspiration for visitors’ gardens.

-The Nursery, offering potted selections of these choice plants, is regularly open every Saturday in season, from May 2 to October 3, 2020, 9 to 4.
+The Nursery, offering potted selections of these choice plants, is regularly open every Saturday in-season, from April 24 - October 9, 2021, 9am to 4pm.
 Bring photos of your garden for complimentary landscape and plant advice.
 For over 50 years we have been building nature-based landscapes and look forward to helping you with yours.

 Sorry, shipping is not available from the nursery, but please come and visit us by appointment when you are in our area.